 If you’re experiencing pain in your shoulder due to an AC joint sprain, seeing a massage therapist is a great idea.
 While there are some at-home treatments you can try such as icing or taking anti-inflammatory medications like ibuprofen, seeing a professional is highly recommended if your symptoms persist for more than two weeks or if they worsen over time.

-Overall, massage therapy can be very beneficial for those suffering from AC joint sprains by reducing inflammation and swelling while increasing blood flow and relaxation levels in the affected area.
-If you are dealing with an AC joint sprain, consider consulting with a qualified massage therapist who is experienced in treating this condition so that you can get back on track sooner rather than later.
+Overall, seeing a registered massage therapist can be very beneficial for those suffering from AC joint sprains by reducing inflammation and swelling while increasing blood flow and relaxation levels in the affected area.
+If you are dealing with an AC joint sprain, consider consulting with a registered massage therapist who is experienced in treating this condition so that you can get back on track sooner rather than later.